iOS17/i4Tools/README.md

 - Step 02: Now you are ready to connect your device to the MAC.

 ## i4Tools for Linux
-You can install this tool in to your Linux PC using the following method.
+You can install this tool into your Linux PC using the following method.

-- Download the .rpm file above download button,
+- Download the .rpm file above the download button,
 - Move the downloaded .rpm file into the Downloads folder on your Linux pc.
 - Open the terminal and go to the Downloads folder
-  - use following commands
+  - use the following commands
     > cd Downloads
   - Then List the available packages by the ls command